MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/teams-app.md

 ### Pin the app

-Note that the Teams app bar (the left navigation bar) is where you can find all apps for Teams.
+Teams apps that have been pinned appear on the Teams app bar (the left navigation bar).

 #### On desktop and web client